genelet/hcllight/README.md

 We obtain OpenAPI and JSON Schema files that are not only of 50% in size of the corresponding JSON files, but also intuitive, readable, and succinct.

+[Here](https://medium.com/@peterbi_91340/json-schema-in-the-hcl-data-format-e8a6613112bc) is a Medium article on JSON Schema.

 To install,